redbear/Duo/docs/arduino_board_package_installation_guide.md

     ![image](images/Board_Installed.png)

 6. Congratulations!
 The board package for Duo has been successfully installed.
+Naviagte to "Tools > Board", you can now select board "**RedBear Duo (Native USB Port)**" if you connect your Duo to computer via its native USB port or, select "**RedBear Duo (RBLink USB Port)**" if you connect the RBLink with Duo moounted on it to computer.
+Navigate to "File > Examples > RedBear_Duo", you'll see many examples provided for you.

+    **Note: If you don't select RedBear Duo as the target board, you won't see the "RedBear_Duo" listed under "File > Examples".**

 You are now ready to use the built-in examples or code your own sketch to compile and upload it to your Duo!

 ## What's Next